 Residential Life Administrator, Division of Student Affairs

-The Residential Life Administrator plays a significant support and functional leadership role in the Office of Residential Life and Housing, overseeing special and ongoing projects to improve residential life and the residential student experience on-campus and off-campus.
+The Residential Life Administrator plays a significant support and functional leadership role in the Office of Residential Life and Housing, overseeing special and ongoing projects to improve residential life and the residential student experience on-campus.

 The Residential Life Administrator acts on behalf of the Associate Vice President, facilitating and implementing key projects in the office; conducting research on student housing and residential life issues and policies; analyzing and reporting results; preparing planning documents; and other activities that advance the strategic plan of the Office of Residential Life and Housing.

-The Residential Life Administrator also serves as the primary support staff person for the Associate Vice President of Residential Life and Special Projects who assists with managing projects, calendars, and providing general administrative support.
+The Residential Life Administrator also serves as the primary support staff person for the Residential Life Leadership team, assisting the departmental leadership with managing projects, calendars, and providing general administrative support.

 In order to create a more inclusive community within the Division of Student Affairs, each staff member is expected to support division and university-wide initiatives, staff events, and serve on committees as needed.